douwevandermeij/fractal-tokens/README.md

 It is a good habit to make at least some constraints around the token payload structure and the TokenPayload object may be of help here.
 By default, the TokenPayload just contains default JWT claims and a custom claim `typ` (type of token).
+A JWT is a JSON Web Token (https://www.rfc-editor.org/rfc/rfc7519) that holds certain claims to be transferred between different applications/services.

 ```python
 @dataclass